LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/classes/studio.rst

 #.
 Create objects for the following candidates:

    a.
 Bubba Bear has a mass of 135 kg and test scores of 88, 85, and 90.
    b.
-Malia Maltese has a mass of 1.5 kg and test scores of 93, 88, and 97.
+Merry Maltese has a mass of 1.5 kg and test scores of 93, 88, and 97.
    c.
 Glad Gator has a mass of 225 kg and test scores of 75, 78, and 62.

 Use ``console.log`` for each object to verify that your class correctly assigns